mahes-a/StagingBuild/README.md

-- Lets validate the response from AML endpoint using if/else and if response is valid then display the answer from the model , if error display generic error message
+- Lets validate the response from Function endpoint using if/else and if response is valid then display the answer from the model , if error display generic error message

              =conversation.context.api_response.statusCode==200
              ${conversation.context.api_response.content.output}